samueloblenes/Statistical-Curve-Fitting-Tool-/README.md

 This is a streamlit web application for curve fitting that lets users see how different statistical distributions fit their data.
 This tool allows users to enter data manually or importe it from a CSV file and quickly visualize different probability distributions

-Features
----
+##Features
-- Users can input data manually using an interactive input table or import data from a .CSV file
+- **Users can input data manually using an interactive input table or import data from a .CSV file**
-- Users can select from several distributions including:
+- **Users can select from several distributions including**:
   - normal
   - exponential
   - gamma